 Dietary supplements refer to goods that are included into one’s diet and may consist of various components such as vitamins, minerals, and herbs, among others.
 Botanicals specifically pertain to plant-based substances.
 Vegetation or botanical components.
 An example of one category is cannabis.

-, such as turmeric or cinnamon, can be found under the “Herbs at a Glance” section.
+Herbs and spices, such as turmeric or cinnamon, can be found under the “Herbs at a Glance” section.

 Specialised cuisine or dietary regimens